wp-plugins/iire-social-icons/readme.txt

 * Add background colors!
 * Add background hover colors!
 * Add CSS opacity!
+* NEW! - Add CSS3 and animation effects (support for most modern browsers)
 * Links in new or same window/tab (link target)
 * Show or Hide the title (alt/title tag)
 * Hide links from search engines (no follow)